376 REVIEWS

 What is a sexual act?

-A sexual act includes mouth based acts including fellatio, cunninglingus, and analingus.
-Sexual acts also include anal intercourse, or unlawful penetration.
-Unlawful penetration can be perpetrated by any penetration by a part of another person's body into the genital or anal opening of another person.
+A sexual act includes mouth based acts including fellatio, cunnilingus, and analingus.
+Sexual acts also include anal intercourse or unlawful penetration, meaning penetration by a part of another person's body into the genital or anal opening of another person.

 Does Maryland have statutory rape?

-Maryland does not recognize a crime of statutory rape; however, there are several age based sexual offenses in Maryland.
-The official age of consent in Maryland is sixteen years old.
+Maryland does not use the term statutory rape, but several age based sexual offenses cover the same ground.
+The age of consent in Maryland is sixteen years old.

 Sex Offender Registry and Fourth Degree Sexual Offenses